zakarouf/z_/README.md

 ## About

-This library provides Core Functionality built upon the C language for the C language.
-Inspired and taken from Modern Languages such as Python, Rust etc. Sub-divided into Five major portions.
+This library provides Core Functionality built upon the C language.
+Inspired and taken from Modern Languages such as Python, Rust etc.

-1. Memory Tracker
+* **Memory Management.** Minimal Memory Tracker for logging memory, Autofree that can act as a build-in deconstructor.
-2. Type
+* **Type & Data Structures.** Clean Systematic Data types and Structures with feature-full fuctionality.
-3. Pre-Processing/Meta-Programming.
+* **Meta-Programming.** A abuse of C-preprocessor.
-4. Multi-Threading
+* **Multi-Threading.** A more elegant way to handle concurrency.
-5. Standard Functions
+* **Standard Functions.** Did you wanted stuff like logging, better File IO, Generic Printing, Error Handling similar to try catch.
+Yes we got those.

 ### Memory Tracker